frostwire/frostwire/telluride/README.md

  - `url=<url encoded video page url>` - It will search for the available metadata and return it in JSON, the same as when you execute telluride in `--meta-only` mode
  - `shutdown=1` - Pass this paremeter if you want to shutdown the telluride web server

 **This web server is designed only to receive requests from `localhost`**.
-If you want to do something like a P2P network of telluride webservers to resolve a lot of these requests, you need to implement all the peer to peer abstractions and have your p2p client/server talk to the local instance of telluride on each peer.
-Web server mode is a simple web interface to telluride.
+If you want to do something like a P2P network of telluride webservers to resolve a lot of these requests, you need to implement all the peer to peer coordination, throttling, caching, anti-DDOS logic in a service or app that launches this server.
+This is a simple web interface to the local telluride process, a simple lego piece you can use as best you can.

 ## License
 ```